 Places to visit near Ayodhya

 The important religious and historical city of Ayodhya is bordered by a number of smaller towns and cities that are as significant and provide a range of experiences.
-Let us explore some;
+Let us explore more in Ayodhya.

 - Faizabad can be termed as the sister city of Ayodhya and tourists prefer to visit both cities side by side.
 Rich in history Faizabad was once the capital of Nawabs of Awadh before Lucknow.
 The city now has many architectures of Mughal events which include the Gulab Bari (rose garden) and Mausoleum of Bahu Begum respectively having models of Nawabi culture.
 Furthermore, the Faizabad Museum also serves as a historical site that provides an overview of the area.